Archive | April 2024

 • Steady drinking over time.
 Drinking too much on a regular basis for an extended period or binge drinking on a regular basis can lead to alcohol-related problems or alcohol use disorder.

-• People who begin drinking at an early age, and especially in a binge fashion, are at a higher risk of alcohol use disorder.
+• Age.
+People who begin drinking at an early age, and especially in a binge fashion, are at a higher risk of alcohol use disorder.
 Alcohol use may begin in the teens, but alcohol use disorder occurs more frequently in the 20s and 30s.
 However, it can begin at any age.

 • Family history.
 The risk of alcohol use disorder is higher for people who have a parent or other close relative who has problems with alcohol.
 This may be influenced by genetic factors.